nardoz-dev/WINDAS/README.md

 # WINDFORME

-`WINDFORME` - IoT University Group Project for the IoT 2022 Course @ Sapienza University of Rome.
+`WINDFORME` - IoT University Project for the IoT 2022 Course @ Sapienza University of Rome.

 ## Member